vimeo/player.js/README.md

 </script>
 ```

+> [!IMPORTANT]
+> Embed options will only be used when creating a new embed, not when attaching to an existing iframe.

 ### Automatically with HTML attributes

 When the library loads, it will scan your page for elements with Vimeo